Detection, localisation and tracking of pallets using machine learning techniques and 2D range data: Experimental Validation

 \subsection{Online Validation of the Pallet Tracking Process}

 After having developed the architecture described in Section \ref{sec:pallettracking}, and having trained the Faster R-CNN detector and the CNN-based classifier, we have run several real-world experiments to validate the proposed approach.
-We recorded the data generated by the employed rangefinder sensor as it moved with constant velocity in our test area.
-Four different trajectories involving $40$ scans each (e.g., successive frames) have been recorded.
-The different trajectories differ by the initial and final rangefinder's position, the pallet's pose (i.e., in terms of position and orientation), and the location, size and shape of obstacles in the area.
-As far obstacles are concerned, also dynamic obstacles have been considered: either moving obstacles (including humans) or static obstacles that have been removed from the area during data acquisition.
+The first step was to gather the data generated by the laser rangefinder sensor as it moved with constant velocity in our test area.
+As previously stated in Section \ref{sec:system_overview}, this has been performed at an effective frequency of $4$ $Hz$, while the sensor has been manually moved at around $0.5$ $m/s$, which is much faster than the reference scenario requirement of $0.2$ $m/s$.
+Twelve different trajectories about $4$ $m$ long have been recorded, each involving $40$ scans.
+The different trajectories are grouped in $4$ sets, which differ by the initial and final rangefinder's position, the pallet's pose in terms of position and orientation, and the location, size and shape of obstacles in the area.
+Trajectories in the same set differs by the path taken while approaching the pallet, i.e., with sensor approaching directly the pallet or keeping the target either on the right or left side.
+The recorded trajectories also take into account dynamic obstacles, such as humans or other piece of equipement that could enter or leave the scene.

 In this Section, we report our analysis of the employed pallet tracking approach.
 As far as the used parameters are concerned, the time window size $W$ on which we compute the average confidence score on a tracked candidate pallet has been set to $6$, whereas the maximum time $\tau_{timeout}$ a tracked candidate pallet can be invisible before being discarded by the system has been set to $0.6$.
 The average confidence acceptance $\epsilon_{accept}$ and the average confidence rejection $\epsilon_{reject}$ thresholds have been set to $0.6$ and $0.35$, respectively, whereas the minimum number of times (i.e., frames) $N_{minRead}$ a tracked candidate pallet must be acquired before it can be confirmed as a pallet given a sufficient average confidence score is set to $10$.